Ed Tuttle

 Edward Burnham Tuttle Jr. (August 11, 1945 – June 21, 2020) was an American architect and interior designer best known for his works of hotel architecture.
 Among his most celebrated works is the Amanpuri hotel in Phuket, for which he was credited with setting a novel standard in resort design.
-Tuttle's design style has been described as simple, orderly and tranquil, and focusing on the comfortability of a space.
+Tuttle's design style has been described as simple, orderly and tranquil, and focusing on the comfort of a space.
 In 1977, he founded Design Realization in Paris, where he had been based until his death in 2020.

 Tuttle and his firm kept a relatively low profile despite the considerable media recognition of his works; it was suggested that Tuttle's success as an architect may have relied on his discretion.

 Early life and education

 Tuttle was born in Seattle, Washington, on August 11, 1945, to Edward Tuttle Sr. and his wife Ruth, then owners of a steel mill.
 He was descended from the designer of the Georgia State Capitol, architect Franklin Pierce Burnham, for whom he was named.
 He enrolled at the Portland State University to study interior design and architecture in 1963 and transferred to the University of Oregon before later graduating from the University of Washington in 1968.
 At Washington, his studies were influenced by the works of modernist architects Mies van der Rohe and Frank Lloyd Wright, and primarily focused on the latter's renowned work, Fallingwater in Pennsylvania.

 Following his graduation in 1968, he briefly worked at the design studio of the San Francisco-based department store, Gump's.
 Whilst there, through a colleague, he assisted in designing the house of a member of the Pritzker family, owners of the Hyatt Corporation and founders of the Pritzker Architecture Prize.